douglashsabreu/ocr_poc/README.md

 - Results are saved under `outputs/` (override via `OUTPUT_DIR`).
 For the REST path, outputs include:
   - A JSON dump mirroring the API payload.
   - A `.txt` companion containing a summary (status, page count) and the extracted lines per page in a reader-friendly format.
+  - A `_validation.json` file with structured delivery verification data and a matching PDF report summarising the findings (receiver, timestamps, invoices, issues).

 ### Configuration